-- A foreign limited partnership is a business partnership formed under the laws of any state other than this state or the laws of a foreign country and having one or more general partners and one or more limited partners.
+- A foreign company limited partnership is a business partnership formed under the laws of any state other than this state or the laws of a foreign country and having one or more general partners and one or more limited partners.

 What is the difference between a General Partnership vs Limited Partnership?
 When considering a Limited vs General Partners, the role of limited partners, however, differs in a few ways: